What Are the Difference Between Frogs and Toads?

 Habitat

-Toads spend their lives on land but must travel to water in order to reproduce.
+Toads spend their lives on land but must travel to water to reproduce.
 There are many different species of toads, and you can find them on every continent except for Antarctica.
 Toads are most likely inhabitants of damp environments like grasslands and pastures.

 Tadpoles